 How do you know if you or someone else has a cluttering problem?

 These fluency and rate deviations are the essential symptoms of cluttering.
-In addition, however, there are a number of symptoms suggested in the latter part of the above definition that may or may not be present but add support to the impression that a person is cluttering.
+However, there are a number of symptoms suggested in the latter part of the above definition that may or may not be present but add support to the impression that a person is cluttering.
 Accordingly, the clinical picture of a typical cluttering problem would be enhanced if the person in question had any of the following: